J-CPelletier/webcomix/README.md

 ### `help`

-Prints information on all commands and a list of already implemented comics you can download by typing the command on the left column.
+Prints information on all commands and a list of already implemented comics you can download by typing the command on the left side.

 ### `custom`